Parameters of Hecke algebras for Bernstein components of p-adic groups: Hecke algebra parameters for simple groups

-\begin{lem} We assume the setting of Theorem \ref{thm:3.2}.b. \enuma{ \item When $\mc G^*$ is a special unitary group which splits over an unramified extension $\tilde F / F$, $a$ and $a_-$ have different parity. \item For all other eligible $\mc G^*$: if $t_\rho$ is odd, then $a$ and $a_-$ have the same parity. } \end{lem} \begin{proof} (b) Assume first that $\mc G$ does not have Lie type ${}^2 A_{n-1}$.
+\begin{lem} We assume the setting of Theorem \ref{thm:3.2}.b. \enuma{ \item When $\mc G^*$ is a special unitary group which splits over an unramified extension $\tilde F / F$, $a$ and $a_-$ have different parity. \item For all other $\mc G^*$ eligible in Theorem \ref{thm:3.2}: if $t_\tau$ is odd, then $a$ and $a_-$ have the same parity. \item All the labels $\lambda (\alpha), \lambda^* (\alpha)$ in Theorem \ref{thm:3.2} are integers. } \end{lem} \begin{proof} Let $\rho \in \Irr (\mb W_F)$ be the image of $\tau$ under the LLC for $GL_{d_\tau}(F)$.
+The functorial properties of the LLC ensure that $t_\rho = t_\tau$.\\ (b) Assume that $\mc G$ does not have Lie type ${}^2 A_{n-1}$.
 In the proof of Theorem \ref{thm:3.2} we saw how the issue can be reduced from $\mc G$ to $\mc G^*$ or $\mr{GSpin}_n$.
 To $\mc G^*$ and $\mr{GSpin}_n$ we apply Proposition \ref{prop:3.3}.a and the remarks above it.\\ (a) When $\mc G$ does have Lie type ${}^2 A_{n-1}$, Section \ref{sec:red} allows to reduce to $\mc G^* = SU_n$, and then to $U_n$.
-Now we apply Proposition \ref{prop:3.3}.b and the remarks above it. \end{proof}
+Now we apply Proposition \ref{prop:3.3}.b and the remarks above it.\\ (c) It is clear that the labels in parts (a) and (c) of Theorem \ref{thm:3.2} are integers.
+We recall that the labels in Theorem \ref{thm:3.2}.b are

-In Theorem \ref{thm:3.2} we took $q_F$ as $q$-base.
-For easier label functions we can take $q_F^t = q_F^{t_\rho}$ as $q$-base, then: